 Dictionary

 is a generic collection that stores key-value pairs in a hash table, using the key as the hash value.
-It is not thread-safe and does not allow null keys or null values.
-It does not allow duplicate keys.Dictionary
+It is not thread-safe, and it does not allownull

 HashSet